-DATE OF ORDER: December 9, 2020
+DATE OF ORDER: December 9, 2020 (updated December 30, 2020)

-San Francisco is currently experiencing a rapid and significant surge in COVID-19 cases.
-This Order incorporates suspensions, reductions in capacity limits, and other restrictions contained in the Regional Stay At Home Order issued by the California Department of Public Health on December 3, 2020.
+NOTE (UPDATED DEC.
+30, 2020) San Francisco is experiencing a rapid and significant surge in COVID-19 cases.
+This Order incorporates suspensions, reductions in capacity limits, and other restrictions contained in the Regional Stay At Home Order issued by the California Department of Public Health on December 3, 2020 (the CDPH Order).
+Effective December 17, 2020, the Bay Area Region, including San Francisco, is required to comply with the State's December 3, 2020 Regional Stay at Home Order and supplemental orders issued by the State Health Officer (the "Regional Stay at Home Order").
+And on December 30, 2020, this Order's duration was extended.